Sunica Design logo

 Miao

-This ethnicity’s name Miao is similar to a cat’s meowing in Chinese.
+This ethnicity’s name Miao is similar to a cat’s meowing in Chinese pronunciation.
 They are native residents of southern China, particularly in Guizhou, Yunnan, and Sichuan provinces.

 Don’t be fooled by their cute name.
 They are actually masters in dance and music.
 Also, their crafts, such as embroidery, weaving, wax printing, and jewelry making, are well-known internationally.